Scientistwang/129L_backup/ref_codes/AAA-Readme.txt

    except that the "massaged" Lognormal can never go negative.

+dampedOscillator.py
+   Use or scipy.integrate.odeint to solve the equation for a forced damped oscillator (2nd order linear differential equation)

 dataSet.npy
     A dataset consisting of a 1D numpy array saved in numpy format.
     This is to be used for Exercise 1 in Homework Set 4.